Transgender people and military service: Arguments against inclusion

 There are arguments against the inclusion of transgender people in military service.
 One argument is based on the view that being transgender is a mental illness, and as such transgender individuals are unfit for service.
 This argument follows a high incidence of depression and suicide manifest in transgender individuals.
 This is especially pertinent in individuals who have had sex-reassignment surgery and are unsatisfied with the results; in such cases severe depression is prevalent.
 Hormone therapy can affect mood and a sense of well-being, a factor that counts against inclusion of transgender people and its effect on service capability.
 Besides the well-being argument of hormone treatment, complications may arise due to hormone treatments.
 Possible complications arising from estrogen and testosterone therapies include an increased risk of thromboembolic disease, myocardial infarction, breast cancer, fertility problems, stroke, abnormal liver function, renal disease, endometrial cancer, and osteoporosis.
 Any of these could cause significant issues to effective military service, especially when deployed in remote areas or in field training settings.
 Another concern is the cost to treat transgender members in the military.
 A small portion of transgender soldiers seek medical intervention, yearly 30 to 140 pursue hormone treatment and 25 to 100 have surgical reassignment surgery.
 It is estimated that a male-to-female transition can cost between US$7,000 and $24,000; female-to-male transition can exceed US$50,000.
-The Defense Department's yearly budget for healthcare is $6 billion, the numbers found in the study show the cost to treat service members with GD would fall between $2.4 million and $8.4 million, that is .04 to .14 percent of the military's annual healthcare budget.
+The Defense Department's yearly budget for healthcare is $6 billion, the numbers found in the study show the cost to treat service members with Gender dysphoria would fall between $2.4 million and $8.4 million, that is .04 to .14 percent of the military's annual healthcare budget.

 A further argument is that in order to have an effective, smooth-running military, there must be cohesion within the unit.
 It is argued that transgender individuals would have a negative impact on unit cohesion.
 "The bonds of trust among individual service members" are vital.
 There is a fear that if transgender personnel be allowed to serve openly, morale will be detrimentally affected.
 But this argument neglects to deal with the question of what kinds of structural accommodations might be needed to maintain morale and unit cohesion in such situations.
 Military service forces members into very intimate living quarters.
 Requiring members to live in situations that make them feel disconcerted and uncomfortable may result in their performance being undermined.